Pathogen Genomics for Public Health

 • Medical providers, hospital infection preventionists, and others involved in clinical care of infectious disease

-• Researchers working in infectious disease or population health
+• Researchers working in infectious disease, population health, or tracking biothreats

-• Anyone with a curiosity about how pathogen genomics is advancing infectious disease detection, tracking, and response
+• Anyone curious about how pathogen genomics is advancing infectious disease detection, tracking, and response to biothreats

 • Open access and self-paced-study on your schedule